openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

 `vi /etc/wpa_supplicant/wpa_supplicant.conf`

-Type 'i' to get into INSERT mode and add the following to the end, once for each network you want to add:
+Type 'i' to get into INSERT mode and add the following to the end, once for each network you want to add.
+Be sure to include the quotes around the network name and password.

 ```
 network={